-Add 2-3 tbsp of olive oil to a non stick oven dish (you can also place baking paper in the dish too).
+Add 2-3 tablespoon of olive oil to a non stick oven dish (you can also place baking paper in the dish too).

 Add a little olive oil to your hands and move the dough into the oven dish.
 Carefully stretch the dough into the shape of the oven dish.
 Cover with either a damp tea towel or plastic wrap and leave to proof again at room temperature for 2-4 hours

 - Time to bake

 Preheat oven to 220°C/425°F. Using oily fingers, press into the dough to make dimples all over the top.
 Lightly drizzle olive oil, add rosemary leaves and flaky salt.

 Bake in the oven for 20-25 minutes until golden.
 Then remove the focaccia out of the dish straight away and let is rest for 10 minutes on a cooling rack before slicing.

 - When making the yeasty water, make sure that bubbles or foam appear before mixing into the flour bowl.
 This is to ensure the yeast is still alive.
 If there are no bubbles or foam, you may need to make a new batch

 - Make sure your oven dish is non stick as the focaccia can get stuck when it’s baked and will be very hard to remove otherwise

 - Ensure to generously coat the oven dish with 2-3 tablespoon of olive oil.
 It may sound like a lot, but it’s required so that the dough doesn’t stick.
 Using baking paper or a baking sheet in the dish is also an option to prevent the dough from sticking